 - 1.1.
-It is a condition to the Agreement that the Recipient shall formally establish a Technical Steering Committee ("TPSC"). - 1.2.
-The DBSA shall form part of the TPSC. - 1.3.
-Accordingly, and in order to give effect to the above, the Parties agree as set out herein.
+It is a condition to the Agreement that the Municipality shall formally establish a Technical Steering Committee ("TPSC"). - 1.2.
+The TPSC shall comprise of the DBSA, municipality, and the appointed PSP. - 1.3.
+Accordingly, and to give effect to the above, the Parties agree as set out herein.